 The price of this single serve coffee maker is a serious plus; not just with the machine itself, but also because it takes grounds, not K-Cups.
 It’s relatively speedy for single servers using grounds.

 The coffee just isn’t hot enough for serious coffee drinkers.

-There are other pluses too.
 The reusable filter is dishwasher-safe, and you’re saving huge amounts of money because you’re not using K-Cups.
 Now, scooping the coffee and filling the reservoir for every cup can feel like a real pain, but if you’re after a low-cost machine, this is perhaps the best you’re going to get.